onion2k/airgame/README.md

 # Physics

-Physics is a very simple matter-js world.
+Physics is a matter-js world.
 In theory this could be achieved using GLSL.
 One day...

 # Rendering

-Currently using the default matter-js renderer but that'll be replaced with a TWGL + GLSL renderer once the game is actually working.
+Currently using a basic canvas renderer but that'll be replaced with a TWGL + GLSL renderer once the game is actually working.

 # Roadmap

-* Full screen mode - Done
 * Wait for two players before interactive
-* Scores
 * Online play
+* GLSL SDF renderer